rockneurotiko/go-tgbot/README.md

 # Telegram Bot API library! [![GoDoc](https://godoc.org/github.com/rockneurotiko/go-tgbot?status.png)](http://godoc.org/github.com/rockneurotiko/go-tgbot)
-Telegram API bot wrapper for Go Language! &lt;3
+Telegram API bot wrapper for Go (golang) Language! &lt;3

-This is a beauty way to build telegram bots with Go (golang) language.
+This is a beauty way to build telegram bots with golang.

 Almost all methods have been added, and all features will be available soon.
 If you want a feature that hasn't been added yet or something is broken, open an issue and let's build it!